Grand Mufti of Jerusalem: British Mandate

+Jordanian Waqf

 In 1948, after Jordan occupied Jerusalem, Abdullah I of Jordan officially removed al-Husayni from the post, banned him from entering Jerusalem, and appointed Hussam Al-din Jarallah as Grand Mufti.
-On the death of Jarallah in 1952, the Jordan's Jerusalem Islamic Waqf appointed Saad al-Alami as his replacement.
+On the death of Jarallah in 1952, Jordan's Jerusalem Islamic Waqf appointed Saad al-Alami as his replacement.
 The Waqf appointed Sulaiman Ja'abari in 1993, following the death of al-Alami.